 The official unit of currency in Spain, Italy, Germany and Austria is the Euro (abbreviated € or EUR).
 In the United Kingdom, it is the Pound (GBP or £).
-In Morocco, the currency is the Moroccan Dirham (MAD or Dhs).
 In Hungary, it is the Hungarian Forint (HUF).
-In Bosnia and Herzegovina, the currency is the Bosnian Mark (KM/BAM).
 A good currency conversion tool can be found at www.xe.com.

 Credit cards are useful for emergencies, travel expenses, and purchases.
-Most stores and restaurants in Spain honor major credit cards.
+Most stores and restaurants in Europe honor major credit cards.
 VISA is the most widely accepted credit card in Europe followed by MasterCard.
 American Express is not widely accepted, but can be used to purchase travelers checks overseas.
-The Discover Card is not widely accepted outside the U.S. and is not worth taking to Spain.
+The Discover Card is not widely accepted outside the U.S. and is not worth taking to Europe.

 Before departure, write down contact numbers you can call while abroad to report a lost or stolen credit card and to obtain a replacement.
 In addition, you may want to notify your bank and/or credit card companies that you will be traveling overseas.
 This will prevent them from questioning unusual activity.

 Plan on using a combination of methods to handle money in case one doesn’t work (e.g., a local ATM is temporarily out of service).
 Do not rely solely on one form of accessing money!
 You will have to cover the costs of daily transportation, books and school supplies, and personal items, among others.
 Many past students found that their living costs were much greater than expected.
-The cost of living in Spain, and especially Madrid, is quite high.
+The cost of living in Europe is quite high.

 • You should have more than one way to access money while abroad.

-• Arrive in Spain with at least 200 euros (some in small bills).
+• Arrive in Europe with at least 200 euros (some in small bills).
 Euros can be obtained from a local U.S. bank.
 Some banks require at least a week or two to obtain foreign currency.
-It may be too late after you land in Spain to do any banking; banks close at 2 p.m.
-The best option is obtaining euros in the U.S. It is not recommended to take dollars to Spain; changing money is very expensive for Americans, due to the price of the Euro.
+It may be too late after you land in Europe to do any banking; banks close at 2 p.m.
+The best option is obtaining euros in the U.S. It is not recommended to take dollars to Europe; changing money is very expensive for Americans, due to the price of the Euro.

 • Take two international credit cards (in your name) and two ATM cards (if possible) from your home U.S. bank account.

-• Do not plan to have checks (financial aid, money from family, etc.) sent to Spain.
+• Do not plan to have checks (financial aid, money from family, etc.) sent to Europe.

 • Leave your Power of Attorney with someone you absolutely trust.